 Train (A_T^B) and Train-to-Train (A_Q^B) Arcs.
 The set A_T^B consists of one arc l for every train in the schedule (solid black arcs in Figure 1).
 These arcs connect a departure node with its corresponding arrival node.
 If the time attribute of an arrival node is greater then \mathcal{H} , then we change it to a sink node.
-The set A_Q^B contains one arc for each train-to-train connection $(q_1, q_2) \in Q$ (dashdotted arcs in Figure 1).
+The set A_Q^B contains one arc for each train-to-train connection $(q_1, q_2) \in Q$ (dashdotted arc, named tr2tr, in the middle top part of Figure 1).
 Each $l \in A_Q^B$ links two connection nodes, i and j, associated to trains q_1 and q_2 , respectively.
 Let l_1 and l_2 be the train arcs that represent trains q_1 and q_2 , respectively.
-To enforce a train-to-train connection, we set node i as head of arc l_1 , and node j as tail of arc l_2 , respectively.
 Notice that the former head of l_1 is an arrival node, and the former tail of l_2 is a departure node.
 By changing these nodes we enforce the connection between the two trains: l_1 is the only incoming arc into node i, while l_2 is the only outgoing arc from node j.
 Since i and j are uniquely connected by a train-to-train arc, the consist assigned to l_1 is transferred to l_2 .

 Deadheading Arcs (A{DH}^B) .
 For each train in the schedule there is an arc $l \in A{DH}^B$ that represents a deadheading opportunity from the train origin to its destination (see dashed arcs in Figure 1).
 We also include arcs that represent deadheading opportunities (i) from the train origin to power changing stations in its route, (ii) from power changing stations in the train route to the train destination and, (iii) between power changing stations in the train route.
 For the sake of simplicity, Figure 1 does not show all deadheading options for each train.
 Arcs representing deadheading from the train origin must outbound from the corresponding train departure node.
 Conversely, arcs representing deadheading to the train destination must inbound at the corresponding train arrival node.
-Also, end-points of arcs representing deadheading between power changing stations must respect arrival and departure times at the stations.
+Also, end points of arcs representing deadheading between power changing stations must respect arrival and departure times at the stations.

 Light Traveling Arcs (A_L^B) .
 They are depicted with solid gray arcs in Figure 1.
-Including all possible light traveling options is impractical as it would result in a very large graph, making the problem computationally intractable for instances of practical size.
+Including all possible light traveling options is impractical as it would make the problem computationally intractable for instances of realistic size.
 Thus, we only consider a suitable subset of light traveling arcs, which we generate following the procedure described in Section 3.4.

 Shop Arcs (A{SH}^B) .
 We consider different types of maintenance, each one with different frequency, duration and cost.
 Similar to light traveling arcs, including all possible options is impractical.
 Therefore, we consider only a reduced number of maintenance opportunities, as described in Section 3.5.
 For now, let m(l) denote the type of maintenance associated to arc $l \in A{SH}^B$.
-Then, for each locomotive $v \in \mathcal{V}^C$, we define $A{SH}^B(v) = \{l = (i, j) \in A{SH}^B | m(l) = m_v, t_i \leq \delta_v\}$ as the set of shop arcs that can be taken by locomotive v in the service layer.
-In Figure 1, maintenance is represented by dotted gray arcs at stations with maintenance capabilities (e.g., station B).
-For simplicity, we only depict one shop arc at each maintenance opportunity.
+Then, for each locomotive $v \in \mathcal{V}^C$, we define $A{SH}^B(v) = \{l = (i, j) \in A{SH}^B \mid m(l) = m_v, t_i \leq \delta_v\}$ as the set of shop arcs that can be taken by locomotive v in the service layer.
+In Figure 1, maintenance is represented by dotted gray arcs at the station B. For simplicity, we only depict one shop arc at each maintenance opportunity.
 In practice, however, we include one shop arc for each maintenance type.